 Every Local Educational Agency (LEA) must maintain the documentation named in each element of the Special Education Program Plan Statement to demonstrate compliance with IDEA-2004 at the local level.
 Massachusetts has aligned the submission of the Special Education Program Plan Statement to the cohort model associated with the data collection activities for the State Performance Plans indicators.
 The SEPPS submission is not tied to the Program Quality Assurance Coordinated Program Review process.

-Districts assigned to Cohort 2 and Boston must complete and submit their Special Education Program Plan Statement to the Special Education Planning and Policy Development Office of the DESE by June 30, 2021.
+Districts assigned to Cohort 3 must complete and submit their Special Education Program Plan Statement to the Special Education Planning and Policy Development Office of the DESE by December 01, 2021.

 Massachusetts Department of Elementary and Secondary Education

 TTY: (800) 439-2370